openhab/openhab-addons/bundles/org.openhab.binding.bloomsky/README.md

 Once a Bridge thing is configured with a valid API key, the binding will auto-discover the _SKY1/SKY2_ and optionally (if you have one installed), a _STORM_ weather station thing associated with that account.

-The binding will use the openHAB regional setting to determine if readings are to be returned in imperial or metric units.
+The binding uses the openHAB [Units Of Measurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) setting to determine if readings are to be returned in imperial or metric units(SI).

-The regional settings (advanced box checked) can be used to select either Imperial or Metric units; the background discovery updates the configuration of the device sensor data automatically.

 If a bridge is correctly configured, the discovered thing will automatically go online.